HOA board of director roles and responsibilities explained

 It takes a lot to build a great community: you need committed residents, a dedicated board of directors, and a clear understanding of everybody’s roles and responsibilities.
-A strong community board will offer a complete vision for the community.
+A strong board will offer a complete vision for the community.
 But its responsibilities go far beyond that.
-In this article, we delve into the dynamics of HOA board members, exploring their positions, roles, and the legal aspects associated with their governance.
+In this article, we delve into the dynamics of high-rise, condo, co-op, or HOA board members, exploring their positions, roles, and the legal aspects associated with their governance.

-HOA board members are often required to meet certain eligibility criteria outlined in the association's bylaws.
-Common requirements include being a current homeowner within the community, being in good standing with the association, and having a commitment to fulfilling the responsibilities of the position.
+HOA board members are often required to meet certain eligibility criteria outlined in the community's bylaws.
+Common requirements include being a current homeowner within the community, being in good standing with the community, and having a commitment to fulfilling the responsibilities of the position.
 Board members may also need to attend training sessions to better understand their roles and responsibilities.

 What are the common HOA board positions?